-Sigal Samuel is the Religion Editor at The Atlantic and the author of The Mystics of Mile End, a critically acclaimed novel about a family with a dangerous mystical obsession.
+Sigal Samuel is a Staff Writer at Vox and the former Religion Editor at The Atlantic.
+She is also the author of The Mystics of Mile End, a critically acclaimed novel about a family with a dangerous mystical obsession.
 Nominated for the International Dublin Literary Award, the book won a Canadian Jewish Literary Award and an Alberta Book Publishing Award.

 "Rarely does one encounter a novel as full of charm and heart as Sigal Samuel's riveting The Mystics of Mile End.
 And perhaps even more rarely does one encounter a novel that takes up enormous questions — about the very nature of existence — with both profound intelligence and galloping humor.
 Before you crack open this book, be forewarned: You will fall in love.
 Comparisons will surely abound — to Mordecai Richler, Nicole Krauss, Rebecca Goldstein — but none suffice.
 Samuel is a writer as utterly singular as the corner of Montreal in which this wonderful debut takes place." — Joanna Rakoff, author of My Salinger Year